vmmc2/The-Complete-2022-Web-Development-Bootcamp/Section 14 - jQuery/README.md

 ```

 ### Manipulating Styles with jQuery
+* __Again, one thing that one must keep in mind is that the function below always selects all HTML elements that satisfy a certain criteria.__
 * One can manipulating CSS styles with very ease using jQuery.
 * __Let's see an example of how to set a css property (and its css value) of a specific HTML element.__
 ```js